 Control or Indicator Description Display screen Shows therapeutic settings, physiological waveforms, and other information for each monitored parameter, messages, time, and softkey labels.
-Battery indicator Indicates battery status: Steady yellow: Steady green: Alternating yellow and green: Battery is charging.
-Battery is charged.
-No battery is installed, or there is a battery charging fault.
-Indicator for AC power Illuminated when the unit is plu power source. ugged into an alternating current (AC) Code Readiness indicator Shows the status of the unit, based on its most recent Readiness check: A green "\sqrt{"}" indicates the unit is ready for therapeutic use.
-A red "X" indicates the unit's Readiness is compromised an that it may not be ready for therapeutic use.
+Battery indicator Indicates battery status: Steady yellow:Battery is charging.Steady green:Battery is charged.Alternating yellow and green:No battery is installed, or there is a battery charging fault.
+Indicator for AC power Illuminated when the unit is plugged into an alternating current (AC) power source.
+Code Readiness indicator Shows the status of the unit, based on its most recent Readiness check: A green "√" indicates the unit is ready for therapeutic use.
+A red "X" indicates the unit's Readiness is compromised and that it may not be ready for therapeutic use.
+Mode Selector Selects the mode of operation (available options depend on model): OFF - Unit is powered off.
+ON - Unit is automatically powered on in AED mode.
+PACER - Unit is in pacer mode (pacer door drops open).
+ENERGY SELECT Buttons Display in Manual mode only.
+Two sets of up-down arrow buttons control the selection of defibrillator energy, one set located on the front panel and the other located on the sternum paddle.